rezanid/xrmtools/src/XrmTools.Meta.Attributes/README.md

         // Marking the type as nullable will make the parameter optional in the Custom API. public decimal?
 DecimalParameter { get; set; }
         public Entity EntityParameter { get; set; }
-        public EntityCollection EntityCollectionParameter { get; set; }
+        public Contact ContactParameter { get; set; } // This is a typed entity, you can use any entity that is registered in your Dataverse environment. public IEnumerable<Contact> ContactsParameter { get; set; } // This will be converted to an EntityCollection in the Custom API request. public EntityCollection EntityCollectionParameter { get; set; }
         public EntityReference EntityReferenceParameter { get; set; }
         // Null annotation makes the parameter optional.